Companion book now available!

 Garments

 The usual term to describe the special type of underwear given to a Mormon in relation to their first endowment ceremony.
-Historically, the garments have been somewhat like a "union suit," although evidently there is a two-piece version available these days, somewhat like a T-shirt and knee-length shorts.
+Historically, the garments have been somewhat like a "union suit," although there is a two-piece version available these days, somewhat like a T-shirt and knee-length shorts.
 The garments come in a variety of materials, but all have the same symbolic markings on them at various points.
-After receiving their first garments at the Temple, faithful Mormons are expected to have several of these undergarments in their wardrobe and wear them at all times, day and night for the rest of their life.
+After receiving their first garments at the Temple, faithful Mormons are expected to have several of these undergarments in their wardrobe and wear them at all times, day and night, for the rest of their life.
 And they are buried in them.
 Women are instructed to wear their bras over the undergarment.
 (Surely very uncomfortable!)
 The LDS Church teaches that these garments are a "shield and protection against the power of Satan."

 General Authorities